Programming as Theory Building: Peter Naur's Essay

 Ajax view decorator

-Posted on Fri, 21 Nov 2014 in Programming • Tagged with python, django
+Posted on Fri, 21 Nov 2014 in Programación • Tagged with django

 To force a django view to be called only via AJAX calls.